GoodDeveloper2018/SolsticeWarden/README.md

 # SolsticeWarden
-A weather managing game where you are a powerful Wizard
+A weather managing game as a powerful Wizard